sqlfluff/sqlfluff/docs/source/inthewild.rst

   layer for both products:

   - We use it locally in our day to day work, helping us to write cleaner code.
-  - We added SQLFuff to our CI processes, so during a PR we check that any new or modified sql file has a consistent and easy-read format.
+  - We added SQLFluff to our CI processes, so during a PR we can check that any new or modified sql file has a consistent and easy-to-read format.